willstall/impopsicles/README.md

 There are quite a few operation styles, each with many characterics.

-Popsicle Styles
+Styles
   - Vertically Olongated Oval
   - Twist

-Popsicle Style Modifiers
+Style Type
   - Single
   - Double
   - Triple

+Style Join Type
+  - None
+  - Blend

-Once a popsicle type a style modifier is applied then, each piece recieves a random complexity index.
+A style is created by picking an itial style w/ a type and join type.
+Once a style is applied then, each piece recieves a random complexity index.
 This index represents how many recursive operation sets a piece can make.

 These mutations are combined to form operation sets recursively for extremely interesting results.
 An operation set can have 1-3 mutations.
 A duplicative operation is weighted to be done first.